SpaceTAKA/FRIDAY_CarSimu/README.md

 ![predict](https://user-images.githubusercontent.com/68802350/196947560-11d3e72f-bea7-495a-bd15-bd758a245ed1.png)

-Next, I explain all functions, variables and parameters in this experiments.
+Next, I explain all functions, methods and parameters in this experiments.

 ## Function Definitions
 In this section, I define basic functions such as RuLU, Affine layer etc. Each function has `feedforward` and `feedback` methods for calculating gradient through backpropagation.